MichaelCurrin/emoji-resources/git-log-emoji.md

   lol = "log --graph --decorate --oneline"
 ```

 Now set the emoji command as an alias too.
 This will use call `lol` as defined above and then do the replacement.
+We use a TOML heredoc (multi-line string), which involves both escaping line breaks (which allows wrapping but also flattens _everything_ to one line) and adding in semicolons to split out replacement rules.

 ```toml
 [alias]